-During my teens I suffered with anxiety and always chose to keep my feet firmly grounded in my comfort zone, however aged 23 I found myself on a one way trip to Costa Rica with just a carry on backpack and my camera.
+During my teens, I suffered from anxiety and always chose to keep my feet firmly grounded in my comfort zone, however, aged 23 I found myself on a one way trip to Costa Rica with just a carry on backpack and my camera.

 Since then I’ve relished the opportunity for adventure.